SafiyaJan/Simple-Unix-Shell/README.md

 ## Getting Started

-In order to run the Simple Unix Shell, firstly, you must clone the repository on your local machine.
+In order to run the Unix Shell, firstly, you must clone the repository on your local machine.
 You can do this by running the following line on your machine's CLI:

 ```git clone https://github.com/SafiyaJan/Simple-Unix-Shell.git```